quicwg/base-drafts/draft-ietf-quic-qpack.md

 # Wire Format

-QCRAM instructions occur in three locations, each of which uses a separate instruction space:
+QPACK instructions occur in three locations, each of which uses a separate instruction space:

  - Table updates are carried by HEADERS frames on the control stream, as defined